sstevens2/git-novice-mod/_episodes/09-conflict.md

 Let's replace both so that the file looks like this:

 ~~~
-$ cat mars.txt
+$ cat countATCG.py
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+# Load the fasta file into script
-The two moons may be a problem for Wolfman
+# Function to remove headers from file
-But the Mummy will appreciate the lack of humidity
+# Function to count the number of ATCGs in sequence
-We removed the conflict on this line
+# Saving/Writing output to file
 ~~~
 {: .output}

 To finish merging,
-we add `mars.txt` to the changes being made by the merge and then commit:
+we add `countATCG.py` to the changes being made by the merge and then commit:

 ~~~
-$ git add mars.txt
+$ git add countATCG.py
 $ git status
 ~~~
 {: .bash}